The Nourish project

 What is the Nourish project?

-To deliver Nourish, Hammersmith & Fulham Council has invested £2.3million of funding, which is supported by a further £1.1million secured by the council from the Mayor of London’s Good Growth Fund.
+We’re investing £2.3million of funding into the Nourish project, which is supported by a further £1.1million secured by the council from the Mayor of London’s Good Growth Fund.

 Nourish on the Edward Woods Estate